demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-appliance-sdwan-policy-list
 ***
-List all SD-WAN policies associated with a specific organization and appliance (device).
+List all SDWAN policies associated with a specific organization and appliance (device).

 #### Base Command